HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Yearly data shows that most CMSs managed to improve their FID over the past year.
 Wix and Weebly both regressed by several percentage points over previous year’s data.

 #### Cumulative Layout Shift (CLS)

 Cumulative Layout Shift (CLS) measures the visual stability of content on a web page, measuring the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifespan of a page that was not caused by direct user interactions.

 A layout shift occurs any time a visible element changes its position from one rendered frame to the next.

-The[ CLS metric evolved in 2021](https://web.dev/evolving-cls/),  mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).
+The<a hreflang="en" href="https://web.dev/evolving-cls/"> CLS metric evolved in 2021</a>,  mainly introducing the concept of Session Windows, to be fairer to long-lived pages and Single Page Apps (SPAs).

 A score of 0.1 or below is measured as “good”, over 0.25 as “poor”, and anything in between as “needs improvement”.